 - Maintain and improve “no holds, no wait” Peak Picks collection

-- Preserve support for collection and digitization of local history items, first established by the 2012 Library Levy
+- Preserve and continue support for collection and digitization of local history items, first established by the 2012 Library Levy

 - Replace infrastructure for public internet access

-- Fund digital equity offerings such as Wi-Fi HotSpots and Digital Literacy classes
+- Dedicate funding for digital equity offerings, such as Wi-Fi HotSpots and Digital Literacy classes

 - Maintain and upgrade public technologies on a timely basis